fissellab/bvex_gs/README.md

 # BVEX Ground Station

-Professional ground station software for the Balloon-borne VLBI Experiment (BVEX).
-This application provides real-time sky charts and GPS tracking for radio astronomy operations.
+ground station GUI software for the Balloon-borne VLBI Experiment (BVEX).
+This application provides real-time information for BVEX on a GUI.

 ## Features